VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 [You Pay to Read Research You Fund.
 That's *Ludicrous* (WIRED)](https://www.wired.com/2016/04/stealing-publicly-funded-research-isnt-stealing/)

 But it's so much worse than that.
 Tons of information services are subscription based.
 So, the costs add up way worse.
-While it may seem like a bit of a stretch, I think it's pretty reasonable to call Netflix, Hulu, etc. all information sources as they often host documentaries, if we look at [The Cost of Every Streaming Service Per Month (TheStreet)](https://www.thestreet.com/lifestyle/best-streaming-services-cost-15166523), and assume just the most popular ones, so Netflix, Prime Video, and Hulu, it's already at **$418 a year.** Is it really any wonder why people are piracy again?
+While it may seem like a bit of a stretch, I think it's pretty reasonable to call Netflix, Hulu, etc. all information sources as they often host documentaries.
+Yet, if we look at [The Cost of Every Streaming Service Per Month (TheStreet)](https://www.thestreet.com/lifestyle/best-streaming-services-cost-15166523), and assume just the most popular ones, so Netflix, Prime Video, and Hulu, it's already at **$418 a year.** Is it really any wonder why people are piracy again?
 Even if you subscribe to the theory that Piracy is a distribution problem and not a price problem, the pay walls are still the problem, as each service has it's own incentive to hoard as much exclusive content as possible and make their platform better than others for the price.
 This means that each platform runs on it's own standards and cross-compatibility is a real PITA.
 There are now websites and apps that specialize in just telling you which streaming service has what.
 Like what in the fresh fuck.

 As an aside, if you want to get around paywalls you can use [Switch your user agent](https://chrome.google.com/webstore/detail/user-agent-switcher/iojaoainolpgkpojokmeclhidjolocci) to Googlebot, and that will usually immediately let you through.